hannesdatta/marketingmix-journal-of-marketing-research/README.md

 4. Install required R packages

-Run `install_packages.R` in the repository's root directory.
+Run `install_packages.R` in `code/tools` (using the main project directory as the working directory).

 5. Run `make` to build each of the projects' main modules.

+## Documentation

+The documentation for this project has been build using the tools available in `code\tools`.
+The data pipeline can be executed using `make release`.